themesberg/flowbite/content/getting-started/rails.md

 ```

 This will create a local server and you will be able to access the pages on `localhost:3000`.

+You can also run `rails tailwindcss:build` to compile Tailwind CSS.

 ## Create a homepage